AttorneyOnline/docs/docs/authoring/characters.md

 The next section defines the **preanimation**, or the animation played before the character actually starts speaking.
 If there is none, a placeholder called `-` is typically used.
-These can be either in the root of the character folder or stored in a subfolder (generally named "anim").
+Preanimations can be either in the root of the character folder or stored in a subfolder (generally named `anim`).
 To use a preanimation file from a subfolder, you must prefix the file name with the name of the folder.
 For example, a preanimation of `anim/deskslam` would correspond to this structure:
 ```
 char.ini
 anim/